liquidraver/MCKeySearcher/README.md

 - Using Ctrl+C to exit during profiling
 - Running the program for too short a time
 - Not letting the program exit naturally
-- Using the wrong executable (must use the one built with `pgo-generate`)

 **Alternative**: If PGO continues to cause issues, use the simple build:
 ```bash